sbromberger/LightGraphs.jl/README.md

 ## Supported Versions
+* LightGraphs master is designed to work with the latest stable version of Julia.
 * Julia 0.3: LightGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
-* Julia 0.4: LightGraphs master is designed to work with the latest stable version of Julia (currently 0.4.x).
+* Julia 0.4: LightGraphs versions in the 0.6 series are designed to work with Julia 0.4.
+* Julia 0.5: LightGraphs versions in the 0.7 series are designed to work with Julia 0.5.
-* Julia 0.5: Some functionality might not work with prerelease / unstable / nightly versions of Julia.
-If you run into a problem on 0.5, please file an issue.
-NOTE as of 2016-08-25: 0.5 prerelease support is in the `bleeding-edge` branch.
-Please use that branch if you're testing with 0.5.
+* Julia 0.6: Some functionality might not work with prerelease / unstable / nightly versions of Julia.
+If you run into a problem on 0.6, please file an issue.

 # Contributing